Chania Crete – Travel Guide to Chania 2023

 The monthly average rental price in Chania, Crete can vary depending on the type of accommodation and the time of year.
 Generally, the prices tend to be higher during the peak season (June to September) and lower during the off-season (October to May).

-According to my knowledge cut-off in 2021, for a one-bedroom apartment in the city center, the monthly average rental price would be around €500 to €800.
-A two-bedroom apartment in the city center would be around €800 to €1200.
-Prices for a villa or a house would be much higher, and it can range from €1000 to €3000 or more.
+According to my knowledge cut-off in 2023, for a one-bedroom apartment in the city centre, the monthly average rental price would be around €500 to €800.
+A two-bedroom apartment in the city centre would be around €800 to €1200.
+Prices for a villa or a house would be much higher and can range from €1000 to €3000 or more.

 Keep in mind that these prices are just averages and can vary greatly depending on the location, amenities, and size of the accommodation.
 Additionally, prices can also be affected by the current demand and supply.